jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Acknowledgements

 Mark Kosters provided initial support and encouragement for this work, along with the [@!RFC9092] authors.
 Gavin Brown suggested using a web link instead of a simple URI string to specify a geofeed file URL.
-James Gould, Andy Newton, and Scott Hollenbeck also provided feedback for this document.
+Andy Newton, James Gould, and Scott Hollenbeck also provided valuable feedback for this document.

 # Change History